jhill1/SEPwC/source/Expectations.rst

 and how well you pass the tests set for each assessment.

-Test passes will account for 50% of your module mark (i.e. that criteria is weighted as 50%), with the other n skills making up the remainder of the 50% of the mark
+Test passes will account for 50% of your module mark (i.e. that criteria is weighted as 50%), with the other skills making up the remainder of the 50% of the mark.